Abhimanyu8/Pikachu-ChargePoint-Simulator/README.md

 2. Open the `index.html` file in a web browser.
 3. Simulate and test interactions between the charge point and a central management system.
 4. Utilize the logging features to track and analyze communication details.
-5. Drink water every 30 minutes of using this software to stay properly hydrated
+5. Drink water every 30 minutes of using this simulator to stay properly hydrated

 ### OCPP Simulation: